upasana05ghosh/Quick-Notes-On-Java-Multithreading/README.md

 ## Index
 1. Basic Concepts
-2. Mutex vs Semaphore
+2. Few concepts of Operating System
-3. Monitor
+2. Mutex, Semaphore, Monitor
-4. Multithreading in Java
-5. Executor Framework
+3. Executor Framework in Java
 6. Thread Pool
 7. Thread Local

 ## Basic Concepts
-1. Program: Program is a set of instruction that resides in secondary memory.
+1. **Program**: Program is a set of instruction that resides in secondary memory.
-2. Process: Process is a program in execution.
+2. **Process**: Process is a program in execution.
-3. Thread: Thread is a basic unit of execution in a process.
+3. **Thread**: Thread is a basic unit of execution in a process.

-Threads shares -> code section, data section, files, signals, etc.
+**Threads shares** -> code section, data section, files, signals, etc.
-Threads have its own-> register sets, stack, program counter, etc.
+**Threads have its own**-> register sets, stack, program counter, etc.

-Benefits of Threads:
+**Benefits of Threads**:
 1. Higher throughput (no. of process executed / time)
 2. Responsive application.
 3. Effective utilization of memory.